Exercising strengthens your immune system

 both immediately and in the long term.

 How should you exercise?
-Moderate and low intensity exercise stimulate and enhance immune functions and cells, and with it, resistance to infections however very intense exercise suppresses the activity and level of certain immune cells and lowers our immune system.
+Moderate and low intensity exercise stimulates and enhances immune functions and cells, and thus the resistance to infections.
+However, very intense exercise suppresses the activity and level of certain immune cells and weakens our immune system.
 It is therefore important to exercise according to your physical condition because the reaction to physical activity is highly individual.
 Read more about exercise testing.

 Testing in Paliesius clinic